Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 Balinese-owned, heritage destination near Campuhan Ridge Walk, featuring a hidden pool, private villas, and river views.

-I recently stayed in the Frangipani two-bedroom villa, perfect for families with its twin room for the kids, a spacious master suite with a sunlit balcony and en-suite, plus a private plunge pool with views of the hills and sounds of flowing Wos River below.
+I recently stayed in the Frangipani two-bedroom villa, perfect for families with its twin room for the kids, a spacious master suite with a sunlit balcony and en-suite, plus a private plunge pool with views of the hills and sounds of the Wos River below.
 Ibah’s commitment to sustainability is also a standout.
 They support biodynamic farming, permaculture, and work in harmony with their natural surroundings.

 But the highlight?
 The hidden pool, a tranquil oasis with a sparkling infinity edge and kids’ pool featuring a gentle waterfall.
 Stretch out on sun loungers or hide away in shaded stone-carved daybeds – it’s magic.